Deep-Symmetry/carabiner/README.md

 > background process that starts when the system boots), add
 > `--daemon` to the command line you configure to start it up, so that
 > it does not spam the system log with status line updates that you
-> can't see anyway.
+> can&rsquo;t see anyway.

 ### Running on the Mac

 You will need to open the Terminal window yourself and run Carabiner by typing the path to the program.
-Previously you could run programs like this by double-clicking them in the Finder, but an issue with the Mac's download security model prevents that today.
+Previously you could run programs like this by double-clicking them in the Finder, but an issue with the Mac&rsquo;s download security model prevents that today.
 It will still work if you built it from source, but if you downloaded it, you will see a complaint about being unable to confirm the identity of the developer.
-That's not actually true: if you downloaded it from the project's Releases page on GitHub, it has been properly code-signed and notarized by Deep Symmetry, but that is only honored when you run it from an already-open terminal window.
+That&rsquo;s not actually true: if you downloaded it from the project&rsquo;s Releases page on GitHub, it has been properly code-signed and notarized by Deep Symmetry, but that is only honored when you run it from an already-open terminal window.
 You can confirm the signature,